This section details the various

 A choke is an inductor used to block high frequencies and pass low

-from the choke which pass through the chassis and attach
+and the 3rd for the wires which pass through the chassis and attach

-directly to that circuit board.
+directly to the main printed circuit board.

 removed from the printed circuit board and the wires from the choke

-Here you can see R106 removed.
+R106 removed.
 The two wires from the choke are soldered

 2) Plexi cap mod

-This modification was to reduce the amount of hi-gain
+This modification reduces the amount

-with resistor R97
+soldered in parallel with resistor R97 (that little blue

 Negative Feedback mod